 DIY vs. Store-Bought Massage Oils

-Making your own massage oils gives you complete control over ingredients and scent, plus it's often more cost-effective than buying spa-quality massage lotions.
+Making your own massage oils gives you complete control over ingredients and scent, plus it's often more cost-effective than buying commercial massage products.
 You know exactly what's going on your skin, which is brilliant if you have allergies or sensitivities.

-However, commercial products often have longer shelf lives and consistent quality.
+However, store-bought options often have longer shelf lives and consistent quality.
 They're also convenient when you're short on time.
 The choice really depends on whether you enjoy the creative process and want that personal touch in your self-care routine.